-Socioeconomic Impacts Of Street Hawking On Teenage Girls In Udenu Local Government: Policy Implications
+Socioeconomic Impacts of Street Hawking on Teenage Girls in Udenu Local Government: Policy Implications

 ABSTRACT

 Aims This study examines the socioeconomic effects of street hawking on teenage girls in Udenu Local Government Area, Enugu State, Nigeria, with the goal of informing targeted policy interventions.
 It identifies key drivers, including poverty, rapid urbanization, and family instability, and assesses the severity of its educational, psychological, and social consequences.